alamoaggie/GitHubMiniLesson/README.md

 # GitHubMiniLesson
-We are experimenting today with Github and having fun.
+We are experimenting today with Github and having fun today.